cfgackstatter/quant_mc_framework/README.md

 # Monte Carlo Framework for Long-Short Investment Strategy

-A framework for running Monte Carlo simulations of quantitative trading strategies with parameter variations.
+A framework for running and analyzing Monte Carlo simulations of a quantitative trading strategy with parameter variations.

+The strategy is a long-short factor strategy with an options overlay.

 ## Installation
 ```